Homemade Harissa Seasoning

 Homemade harissa seasoning ingredients

 • Three more spices– added to round out harissa flavor- chili powder, ground rose petals and sumac are an original trio of spices added to the blend.
 The chili powder replaces large dried chile peppers that are usually seeded, toasted and ground up (and I chose chipotle chili powder to enhance the smokiness of the paprika).
 The ground rose petals are used in some varieties of harissa pastes to add a subtle sweetness, and the sumac I’ve added to make up for the lack of tomato/roasted pepper flavor- it adds a tang.
+Sumac and rose petals are optional but for sure the chili powder is a key ingredient.

 roasting cumin, coriander and caraway seeds.